Azure/azure-sdk-for-java/sdk/spring/azure-spring-cloud-stream-binder-servicebus-topic/README.md

 spring.cloud.azure.servicebus.transportType | Service Bus transportType, supported value of `AMQP` and `AMQP_WEB_SOCKETS` | No | `AMQP`
 spring.cloud.azure.servicebus.retry-Options | Service Bus retry options | No | Default value of AmqpRetryOptions

+##### Partition configuration

+The system will obtain the parameter `PartitionSupply` to send the message.

+The following are configuration items related to the producer:

+**_partition-count_**

+The number of target partitions for the data, if partitioning is enabled.

+Default: 1

+**_partition-key-extractor-name_**

+The name of the bean that implements `PartitionKeyExtractorStrategy`.
+The partition handler will first use the `PartitionKeyExtractorStrategy#extractKey` method to obtain the partition key value.

+Default: null

+**_partition-key-expression_**

+A SpEL expression that determines how to partition outbound data.
+When interface `PartitionKeyExtractorStrategy` is not implemented, it will be called in the method `PartitionHandler#extractKey`.

+Default: null

+For more information about setting partition for the producer properties, please refer to the [Producer Properties of Spring Cloud Stream][spring_cloud_stream_current_producer_properties].

 ##### Serivce Bus Topic Producer Properties

 It supports the following configurations with the format of `spring.cloud.stream.servicebus.topic.bindings.<channelName>.producer`.